 The following courses offered at MTSU bring a special focus to LGBT+ course material.

+A selected interdisciplinary subject or focus.
 This course studies alternate presentations of gender in different cultures around the world through history.
+Topic will vary each time course is taught.
+Prerequisites: WGST 2100.

 - WGST 4202: Lesbian Studies